travelgateX/documentation-site/content/getting-started/quickstart.md

 If you're ready to start searching for a hotel, getting a quote and booking it right away, try out the TravelgateX API by following the steps below:

 * **STEP 1:** Get to know our APIs.
 Read through our documentation and test some sample calls in our [API Playground](/getting-started/playground).
 You can use [a test API key](/travelgatex/overview) and start experimenting with our APIs straight away.
 * **STEP 2:** Sign an agreement with hotel suppliers to be using their booking databases.
-You can see a full list of suppliers and contact the ones you want to connect with by visiting our [supplier database](https://www.travelgatex.com/partners/seller) supplier database.
+You can see a full list of suppliers and contact the ones you want to connect with by visiting our [supplier database](https://www.travelgatex.com/partners/seller).
 * **STEP 3:** Sign up for TravelgateX API access.
 [Send us an email](https://www.travelgatex.com/contact) and tell us who you are and which hotel suppliers you are working with.
-TravelgateX works with over 600 suppliers, and we are the first certified partner to work with Expedia.
+TravelgateX works with over 600 suppliers, and we are the first certified partner to work with EAN Rapid.
 We will send you a welcome pack with your login details and further guides on how to make your first integration.
 * **STEP 4:** Start generating new business!
 Read through our integration guides and start integrating our [HotelX API](/hotelx) into your booking applications.
 * **BONUS STEP:** TravelgateX is using one of the latest and most advanced API technologies, GraphQL.
 It is quick to learn and immensely powerful.
 Check out our [free GraphQL guides](/learning-graphql/) to learn more about this cutting edge technology.